 1. Higashi Port

 Some part of the beach was covered with rugged rocks, and I worried about whether I could go forward.
 I observed carefully to find the place to put my feet and I could move smoothly with my Shima Sandals.
-Just in case, I talked about where I was going and made sure my phone was connected.
+Shima Sandals are connected by straps to the soles, so I could walk safely.
+Whenever I explore the seashore to find marine creatures, I always wear them.
+Even fisherman use them for fishing in Ogasawara Islands.

 After getting over the rugged rocky area, the beach became easier to walk on.
 The sand became powdery and very soft.
 I could not find anyone until I reached West Pier.